LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 Set the `REDIS_PROVIDER` env var to the name of the env var containing the Redis server url.
 You may also use the generic REDIS_ULR which may be set to your own private Redis server.

+**Complete Control**

+If you need complete control when creating the Redis connection, e.g. if you are using redis-failover or Redis Sentinel, you can provide Sidekiq with a pre-built connection pool:

+`
+redis_conn = proc {
+  Redis.new # do anything you want here
+}
+Sidekiq.configure_client do |config|
+  config.redis = ConnectionPool.new(size: 5, &redis_conn)
+end
+Sidekiq.configure_server do |config|
+  config.redis = ConnectionPool.new(size: 25, &redis_conn)
+end
+`

+Note the size tuning. you'll wnat to ensure that you have plenty of connections for the threads running in each process.
+Connections are created on demand so it's okay to specify a larger size (e.g. 20-30) if you aren't sure.
+A Sidekiq server process requires at least (concurrency +2) connections.